 The Lifebook Quest is great for productivity.
 When you get a clear vision of who you are and where you want to be, you can come up with more defined goals and create a better schedule for yourself.

-But, you do have to go through about 27 days before you can really create those goals.
+You do have to go through about 27 days before you can really create those goals.
 Before that, you are simply looking deeper into each area of your life and making discoveries about yourself and what you want.
 The last few days are where you focus on putting your life vision together and creating goals for that life vision.

 Start Off With The Assessment